Valid uncertainty quantification about the model in a linear regression setting: IMs for regression

-Here, as is typical in regression applications, interest is in the regression coefficients, $\beta$, and not in the error variance, $\sigma^2$.
+Here, as is typical in regression applications, $\sigma^2$ is a nuisance parameter.
 For such cases, it is possible to further reduce the dimension of the auxiliary variable via marginalization.
-Note that the (conditional) association \eqref{eq:conditional.association} can be rewritten as
+Note that the association \eqref{eq:conditional.association} can be rewritten as

 The general theory in \citet{immarg} says that the second equation above---the one that is free of $\beta$---can be ignored.
 This leaves a marginal association involving a $p$-dimensional auxiliary variable $W=V_1/V_2$.
 That is,